Dragon8029/100-days-of-code/Attempt5.md

 Continued styling the landing page and the form.
 I can tell I need to brush up on my css skills.
 I'm out of practice and it's taking longer than I thought it would to get some basic styling done.
 Oh well, it's all part of learning.

 ---

+## D54:
+*Apr 18, 2019*

+Missed coding yesterday due to family obligations.
+Got back to it today with some more CSS and styling the form for my project.
+I think it's come together nicely.
+I may come back to it to fix some small styling issues later, but for now I want to move on to styling my detail page.

+---